 Here are the link up guidelines:

 - Keep your post relevant to this quilt along please.
+(This month is unspecified, so anything dealing with free motion quilting is fine!)
 Spammy posts will be deleted.

 - Make sure you link up to the individual post, not your home page as nobody wants to have to search around for the post if they're a little late to the party.